chatterjeeadree/Basic_stats_display_football/README.md

-#Basic Stats Display — Football Match Tracker
+Basic Stats Display — Football Match Tracker
 A simple Python-based football match tracker that records and displays match results, goal scorers, and goal minutes in a clean, formatted layout.

-This is my first proper Python project, built to practise core programming concepts like loops, lists, and formatted output.
+This is my first proper Python project, built to practise core programming concepts like loops, lists, f-strings, and formatted output.

 Features